 Intermediate Benchmark Presentational Writing I can communicate information, make presentations, and express my thoughts about familiar topics, using sentences and series of connected sentences through spoken, written or signed language.
-This is my goal.
-I can do this with help. can do this consistently.
-I have provided evidence to demonstrate this.
+This is my goal. l can do this with help.
+I can do this cons isten tly.
+I have provid d eviden e to demon trate this.
 How can I present information to narrate about my life, experiences and events?
-I can present personal information about my life, activities and events, using simple sentences.
-Examples I can I can write a description of the physical appearance and personality of a friend or family member.
+V I can present personal information about my life, activities and events, using simple sentences.
+Examples • I can I can write a description of the physical appearance and personality of a friend or family member.
 I can write about my role in a simple school or work routine.
 I can write my plans for an upcoming holiday, vacation, or a typical celebration.
 I can write about events that took place at school, in a workplace, or in a place I have visited.
-I can write about a simple project I completed at school or at work. ~ How can I present information to give a preference, opinion or persuasive argument?
+I can write about a simple project I completed at school or at work.
+Team write about a simple project reompleted at school of at work.

+How can I present information to give a preference, opinion or persuasive argument?
 I can express my preferences on familiar and everyday topics of Interest and explain why I feel that way, using simple sentences.
-Examples I can I can write a series of reasons why an art or music style is appealing to me.
-I can write to explain why others should read a book I enjoyed, citing specific reasons.
-I can write a recommendation of a website and give reasons why others might find it useful.
-I can provide a simple description of a field trip or work experience in an effort to persuade others to participate in the future.
-I can create a simple written or graphic ad to encourage someone to purchase a product or service. ▼ How can I present information to inform, describe or explain?
+V I can How can I present information to inform, describe or explain?
 I can present on familiar and everyday topics, using simple sentences.
 Examples I can I can develop a simple survey for my peers, about my school or another topic.
 I can write basic instructions on how to make or do something.
 I can write questions to obtain additional information about something I read online.
 I can write an outline or draft of a presentation that I plan to present orally.
-I can write a simple profile of a famous athlete, celebrity, or historical figure. ▼
+I can write a simple profile of a famous athlete, celebrity, or historical figure. ٧